 Entries for the competition must be submitted to the Adorama website by 15 February.

-If you'd like to know how to take great pictures with any kind of camera - take a look at our downloadable photography courses , One-to-One photography courses, our our new photography DVD.
+If you'd like to know how to take great pictures with any kind of camera - take a look at our downloadable photography courses , One-to-One photography courses, or our Ultimate Beginners Course.